 The University is also the fiduciary of the University of Connecticut Department of Dining Services Money Purchase Pension Plan.
-This activity is reported as a fiduciary fund in the University's financial statements as required under GASB Statement No. 84, Fiduciary Activities (see Note 1).
-This fund is reported separately from the University's operations because its resources cannot be used to finance the University's own programs.
+The activity of this plan is reported within a fiduciary fund and is presented separately from the University's operations because its resources cannot be used to finance the University's own programs.